EFTEC/BladeOne/README.md

 - extends bug.
 If you use extends then, every content after the last @endsetion will be rendered at the top of the page.
   Solution: avoid to add any content after the last @endsection,including spaces and empty lines.

+- Some functionalities are not available for php lower than 7.0.

 bad example:
 ```html